-Providing Confident Smiles With Sedation Dentistry For St Charles IL
+Creating Confident Smiles With Sedation Dentistry in Elgin, IL

 Sedation dentistry is also an option for patients who need multiple procedures done at once.
-If you are a Bartlett IL or St Charles IL patient with time restraints, sedation dentistry in Elgin allows you to get many procedures done under one sedation session.
+If you have time restraints, sedation dentistry allows you to get many procedures done under one sedation session.
 It is the most comfortable and the most time-efficient option for your dental care.

 Depending on the type of procedure being performed and the individual patient’s desires, Dr. Rice will find the right type of dental sedation to fit each patient and ensure you are thoroughly informed about the effects of each.
 Many sedation dentist specialists can only offer minimal sedation, but Dr. Rice is certified and licensed in sedation dentistry for adults.